Igor Gamow: Patents

-Termination at CU
+University of Colorado termination

-In 2002, a former assistant of Gamow's filed a lawsuit against the university alleging sexual harassment and sexual assault from seven women.
+In 2002, a former assistant of Gamow, filed a lawsuit against the University of Colorado in which it alleged sexual harassment and sexual assault of seven women.
 After the lawsuit was filed, the university began to take steps to terminate Gamow.
-In 2004 the CU Board of Regents unanimously upheld the recommendation to dismiss Gamow for "moral turpitude".
+In 2004, the CU Board of Regents unanimously upheld the recommendation to dismiss Gamow for "moral turpitude".
 Gamow filed a lawsuit against CU in an attempt to be reinstated.

-In May 2006, CU lost a lawsuit that had been filed by Gamow's former assistant and was ordered to pay her $285,000 plus attorney's fees.
+In May 2006, the university lost a lawsuit that had been filed by Gamow's former assistant and was ordered to pay her $285,000 plus attorney's fees.

 In September 2011, Gamow released an open letter addressing some misconceptions about events leading to his termination from the University of Colorado.